kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 id: unity-sdk
 title: Kin SDK for Unity
 ---
-Unity plugin responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.
+Kin SDK for Unity is responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.

 ## Android Setup

-The Kin SDK for Unity is a plug-in that uses the Gradle build system on Android.
-See the [Building with Gradle for Android](https://docs.unity3d.com/Manual/android-gradle-overview.html) section of Unity's documentation and the [Providing a custom build.gradle template](https://docs.unity3d.com/Manual/android-gradle-overview.html) to enable the use of a custom Gradle file.
+The Kin plugin uses the Gradle build system on Android.
+See the [Building with Gradle for Android](https://docs.unity3d.com/Manual/android-gradle-overview.html) section of Unity's documentation and the [Providing a custom build.gradle template](https://docs.unity3d.com/Manual/android-gradle-overview.html) to enable the use of a custom gradle file.

 Open the `Plugins/Android/mainTemplate.gradle` file and add the following:
 ```gradle